Kertesziomyia

 Kertesziomyia is a genus of 14 Hoverflies, from the family Syrphidae, in the order Diptera.

 They are very similar to Eristalinus, but Kertesziomyia is defined by having a postalar pile tuft but lacking the pile on posterior portions of the anepimeron and not having patterns on the eyes typical of Eristalinus.

 Species

+These 25 species belong to the genus Kertesziomyia: